dixonwille/InitialAvatars/README.md

 The only endpoint that is open is `/avatar/{initials}`. `initials` is used as the text inside the circle.
 You can tack on the `color` query parameter like so `/avatar/wd?color=ff0000` and give it a 6 digit hex value for the color you want to use.
 If a `color` is not supplied it will generate a random color for you.

 ## Development
 If a `.env` file exist in the root directory of where the server is running, it will update all the environment variables you set in it.
-Currently it is only looking for port.
+Currently it is only looking for what port it listens on.
 ```
 AVATAR_PORT = 8080
 ```